SemihDurmus/Handy_Resources/QA.md

 While in the case of non-blocking, again you make a system call, it will return immediately with either the result or an error without putting the thread to slow down.
 In these cases the caller might have to try again to get the rest of the data.
 The term non-blocking is mostly used with IO operations.

   <hr/>

-- WHAT ARE BENEFITS OF NODE.JS? <br/>
+- WHAT ARE BENEFITS OF NODE.JS?
-- The most important benefits of Node include:
+- The most important benefits of Node include
   * It makes it really fast to build real-time, high-traffic apps like chats or gaming
   * It makes it possible to code in JavaScript for both the client and server side
   * It increases the efficiency of the development process as it fills the gap between and backend developers,